lnug/resources/slides/2016-02/deck.md

 # Whats New for February 2016?

-- LTS branch has been updated (v4.3.x)
+- LTS branch has been updated to (v4.3.x)
-- Node.js Foundation hiring an Education Community Manager
 - New Node.js Logo
 <img src="images/nodejs-new-pantone-white.png" width="30%" style="margin-top: 20px"/>

 ---
 <!--